 Working the help desk gives you the opportunity to make the most of your position in the company.
 Employers know that if you can’t fix customer support problems, they can’t count on you to fix larger technology issues in the company, Teeple explains.

 2. You’ll add necessary soft skills to your repertoire

 Technical experience isn’t the only skillset you’ll gain at the help desk.
-An entry-level position as a help desk technician will give you skills that are critical in the IT field, including customer service, communication, critical thinking and prioritization, says Randy Belbin, IT specialist at Technology Seed.
+Working as a help desk technician will give you the opportunity to gain sought-after soft skills that are critical in the IT field, including communication, critical thinking and prioritization, says Randy Belbin, IT specialist at Technology Seed.

-These are transferrable skills that will stick with you on your journey climbing the corporate ladder in the IT industry.
-“Technical knowledge doesn’t always stay relevant, but the ability to quickly research and master new challenges will never go down in value,” says Teeple.
+These are transferrable skills that will stick with you on your journey of climbing the corporate ladder in the IT industry.
+“Technical knowledge doesn’t always stay relevant, but the ability to quickly research and master new challenges will never go down in value,” Teeple says.

 3. You’ll become a master of customer service

 Our IT experts agree that the skills you gain being fully immersed in customer service at the help desk will serve you well throughout your entire IT career.

 “Effective communication, building and maintaining trust and creating win-win situations are all lessons that are learned from interacting with customers in the help desk environment,” offers Sean Vogt, director of operations at Greenview Data.
 He explains that these abilities will provide great value to you and your organization throughout the entirety of your career.